Mostly Sunny With a High Near 71

 Sunday

-A 40 percent chance of showers and thunderstorms after noon.
-Mostly sunny, with a high near 74.
-East wind 8 to 13 mph, with gusts as high as 20 mph.
+Scattered showers and thunderstorms, mainly after 3pm.
+Mostly sunny, with a high near 71.
+East wind 9 to 11 mph.
+Chance of precipitation is 40%.

 Sunday Night

-A 30 percent chance of showers and thunderstorms before midnight.
+Isolated showers and thunderstorms before midnight.
 Mostly cloudy, with a low around 49.
-East wind 8 to 14 mph, with gusts as high as 21 mph.
+East wind 7 to 11 mph.
+Chance of precipitation is 20%.

 Monday

-A 30 percent chance of showers and thunderstorms after noon.
-Partly sunny, with a high near 71.
-East wind 8 to 14 mph becoming west in the afternoon.
-Winds could gust as high as 21 mph.
+A slight chance of showers, then a chance of showers and thunderstorms after noon.
+Partly sunny, with a high near 72.
+East wind 6 to 11 mph becoming south in the afternoon.
+Chance of precipitation is 40%.

 Monday Night

-A 20 percent chance of showers before midnight.
-Partly cloudy, with a low around 46.
+A 30 percent chance of showers and thunderstorms, mainly before midnight.
+Mostly cloudy, with a low around 48.
+Southeast wind 7 to 14 mph becoming southwest after midnight.
+Winds could gust as high as 20 mph.

 Tuesday

-A slight chance of showers, then a chance of showers and thunderstorms after noon.
-Mostly sunny, with a high near 69.
-Chance of precipitation is 50%
+A chance of showers, then showers likely and possibly a thunderstorm after noon.
+Partly sunny, with a high near 69.
+West wind 7 to 13 mph, with gusts as high as 20 mph.
+Chance of precipitation is 60%.

 Tuesday Night

-A 20 percent chance of showers before midnight.
+A 30 percent chance of showers and thunderstorms before midnight.
 Mostly cloudy, with a low around 48.

 Wednesday

-A chance of showers and thunderstorms.
-Mostly sunny, with a high near 72.
+A 50 percent chance of showers and thunderstorms after noon.
+Partly sunny, with a high near 70.
 Breezy.

 Wednesday Night

-A slight chance of showers.
-Partly cloudy, with a low around 49.
+A 20 percent chance of showers before midnight.
+Partly cloudy, with a low around 47.
 Breezy.

 Thursday

-A chance of showers and thunderstorms.
-Sunny, with a high near 74.
+A slight chance of showers.
+Sunny, with a high near 72.
 Breezy.

 Whatever the weather, have a wonderful day!